OxfordCMS/OCMS_Toolkit/README.md

 # About OCMS_Toolkit
-OCMS_Toolkit is a repository for useful bioinformatics scripts.
-It is mainly directed at OCMS memembers working on BMRC.
+OCMS_Toolkit is a repository of scripts useful for bioinformatics work at OCMS.

 # Requirements
 python 3.8